Ratemoo/library_management/README.md

 ## Features
 1. Create, delete and view authors
 2. Create, delete and view books
+3. Create, delete and list editions of books
-3. Find authors and books by ID
+4. Find authors, books and editions by ID
-4. List all authors and books in the library
+5. List all authors, books and editions in the library
+6. Manage data with an SQLite database using SQLAlchemy
 ## View
 1. First clone the repository
 2. Set up a virtual environment - pipenv install